Sub-nm range momentum-dependent exciton transfer from a 2D semiconductor to graphene

-MoSe$_2$ is one of the best documented two-dimensional semiconductors.
-Monolayer MoSe$_2$ (thereafter simply denoted as MoSe$_2$) has a direct bandgap and displays a lowest lying optically active (bright) excitonic state ($\rm X^0$)~\cite{Ross2013,Wang2018}.
-Thus, the excitonic emission characteristics of MoSe$_2$ are relatively simple as compared to other materials such as WS$_2$ and WSe$_2$, which exhibit optically inactive (dark) or weakly active (grey) states below the bright excitonic state~\cite{Robert2017}.
+\textbf{PL of MoSe$_2/N$LG and MoSe$_2/N$L\:hBN/1LG --} MoSe$_2$ is one of the best documented layered semiconductors.
+Monolayer MoSe$_2$ (thereafter simply denoted as MoSe$_2$) has a direct bandgap and displays a lowest lying optically active (bright) excitonic state ($\mathrm X^0$)~\cite{Ross2013,Wang2018}.
+Thus, the excitonic emission characteristics of MoSe$_2$ are relatively simple as compared to other materials such as WS$_2$ and WSe$_2$, which exhibit optically inactive (dark) or weakly active (gray) states below the bright excitonic state~\cite{Robert2017}.

-Figure~\ref{Fig_S3Id}a,b show an optical micrograph and a sketch of sample S1, respectively.
-Our samples are van der Waals heterostructures made using standard pick-up and transfer methods~\cite{SMnote}.
-Our sample consist of a ``staircase-like'' graphene flake with several domains of different thicknesses (ranging from one to six layers, typically) covered by an MoSe$_2$ monolayer and a thin film of hexagonal boron nitride ($< 10 nm-$thick) as a capping layer.
-For sample S1, the whole heterostructure lies onto an Si/SiO$_2$ substrate.

-Crucially, for our study, we have carefully chosen the SiO$_2$ epilayer thickness (500~nm) such that the MoSe$_2$ layer is located at a node of the electromagnetic field (at a photon energy corresponding to the main excitonic resonance).
-In these conditions, the radiative lifetime of bare MoSe$_2$ is significantly increased, such that the impact of non-radiative transfer to graphene can be observed more prominently\cite{SMnote,Fang2019}.

-Since we are investigating near-field phenomena that are governed by interfacial coupling, the quality and homogeneity of the van der Waals heterointerface between MoSe$_2$ and graphene must be carefully examined.
-Thus, we have performed a detailed photoluminescence (PL) mapping of our sample.
+Figure~\ref{Fig1} shows low temperature PL spectra of the two types of heterostructures introduced above, namely an hBN-capped MoSe$_2/N$LG heterostructure (Sample 1, Fig.~\ref{Fig1}a-c, with $N=1,\:2,\:3,\:4,\:\mathrm {and}~6$) and an hBN-encapsulated MoSe$_2/N$L\: hBN/1LG heterostructure (Sample 2, Fig.~\ref{Fig1}d-f, with $N=2\: \mathrm {and}\: 5$).
+All samples were made using standard exfolation and transfer methods~\cite{Novoselov2016,SMnote}.
+Crucially, and as discussed in details below, we have chosen the thickness of the SiO$_2$ epilayer and of the bottom hBN layer to control the $\mathrm X^0$ radiative lifetime through cavity effects~\cite{Fang2019,SMnote}.
+Since we are investigating near-field phenomena that are governed by interfacial coupling, the quality and homogeneity of the van der Waals heterointerfaces in our samples has been thoroughly characterized~\cite{SMnote}.